gigasquid/gigasquid.github.io/source/_posts/2014-02-22-remembering-jim.markdown

 ##Think##
 Jim taught us how to think about computer programming.
 I once had a Physics professor tell me not to worry so much about the formulas and math.
-The most important thing he wanted to teach me was how to **think**, and everything thing after that would naturally fall into place.
-Jim embodied that that philosophy for programming.
+The most important thing was how to **think**.
+Everything thing after that would naturally fall into place.
+Jim embodied that philosophy for programming.
 The languages and algorithms poured almost effortlessly from his masterful fingers.
-He knew how to think about the problem, observe from a multitude of angles, and bring his experience, creativity, and humility to bear on it and shape it into a beautiful piece of code.
+He knew how to **think** about the problem, observe from a multitude of angles.
+Finally, bringing his experience, creativity, and humility to bear on it, he would shape it into a beautiful piece of code.

 ##Make##
 Jim showed us how to make.
 He was a master craftsman and a maker.
 The care and joy that infused his work was inspiring.
 He loved the process of Test Driven Development.
-Green tests were a always a celebration.
-The surprise of beautiful code emerging from a refactoring was a treating as a gift.
-He is best known for his [Rake](https://github.com/jimweirich/rake) build tool, but his testing library [rspec-given](https://github.com/jimweirich/rspec-given) is one that reminds me most of him and the way that he loved to create code.
+Green tests were always a celebration.
+The surprise of beautiful code emerging from a refactoring was treated as a gift.
+He is best known for his [Rake](https://github.com/jimweirich/rake) build tool, but his testing library [rspec-given](https://github.com/jimweirich/rspec-given) is one that reminds me most of him and the way that he loved to craft code.

 ##Care##
 Jim showed us how to care.
 Jim cared deeply about each and every person.
 While flying his drone in the office hallway, he would wave down a passing building maintenance worker and ask if they wanted to fly it.
-Over the course of the next few minutes, Jim would put them completely at ease and chat happily with them. .
+Over the course of the next few minutes, Jim would put them completely at ease and chat happily with them.
 He was like that to **everyone**.
 In the few days after his passing, many building workers, and people from other offices, that I only ever nodded at in passing, stopped by to give their sincere condolences his loss.
 He is without a doubt, the kindest person I have ever known.
 He took great joy in his faith and in his family.
 He would talk about his family all the time and how much they enjoyed each others company.
-He is without a doubt, one of the richest men I have ever known.
+He is without a doubt, one of the personally richest men I have ever known.

 ##Share##